-Due to low chances of success, women over the age of 45 can access our donor sperm program, only if they are also using donor eggs.
-For health reasons treatment with donor sperm is not provided to women once they have reached 50 years of age.
+Due to low chances of success, women over the age of 45 who want to use a local clinic recruited sperm donor, can only do so if they are using donor eggs.
+For women over the age of 45 who would like to undergo treatment using their own eggs, IVFAustralia has an international clinic recruited program which will allow you to access treatment using your own eggs.
+For health reasons treatment with donor sperm is not provided to women once they have reached their 52nd birthday.